MozaAdirafi/WeeklyAssignment01/mywatchlist/README.md

 - [Main](https://weeklyassignment02.herokuapp.com/)
 - [Katalog](https://weeklyassignment02.herokuapp.com/katalog/)
 - [mywachlist](https://weeklyassignment02.herokuapp.com/mywatchlist/)
-## Difference between HTML,XMl and JSON!
+## Difference between HTML,XML and JSON!
 HTML (Hyper Text Markup Language) is a programming language used to generate web pages and web applications.
 It is a type of markup language.
 We can create our own static page using HTML.
 It is used to display data rather than convey data.

 XML (Extensible Markup Language) is also used to develop web pages and web applications.
 It is dynamic because it is used to transfer data rather than to display data.
 XML's design goals are focused on simplicity, universality, and Internet usability.